Skip to main content

 in Germany and Europe

-Global competitors such as China and the United States are investing massively and with greater dynamism than Germany and Europe in research and innovation, especially in key technologies such as artificial intelligence and quantum technologies.
+Global competitors like China and the USA are investing more and with greater dynamism than Germany and Europe in research and innovation, especially in key technologies such as Artificial Intelligence and quantum technologies.
 Europe is becoming increasingly dependent when it comes to many critical technologies and raw materials for digital products.
-Tariffs and unreliable supply chains heighten uncertainty for companies in Germany, Europe, and around the world.
-The international flow of knowledge is also coming under pressure: academic freedom is being curtailed in many countries, and international scientific cooperation is facing new barriers.
-Cross-border research is being re-examined through the lens of security concerns and must prove its resilience in times of geopolitical tension.
+Tariffs and unreliable supply chains increase uncertainty for companies in Germany, Europe, and worldwide.
+The international exchange of knowledge is also coming under pressure: the freedom of science is being restricted in many countries, and barriers are being placed on international scientific cooperation.
+Cross-national research is being re-evaluated under security aspects and must prove itself anew in situations of geopolitical tension.

-In this global environment, Germany and Europe must proactively set the course for greater innovation and growth.
-Under the theme “Time to act – For greater competitiveness in Germany and Europe,” the Summit poses critical questions and explores concrete solutions to the most pressing challenges of our time: transformation, cooperation, and security.
+In this global situation, Germany and Europe must proactively set the course for sustainable and future-proof competitiveness.
+Under the guiding theme “Time to act – for more competitiveness in Germany and Europe,” the Summit raises critical questions and illuminates concrete solutions to the most pressing issues of our time: the capacity for transformation, cooperation, and security.

 Programme line-up